VirtusLab/git-machete/docs/source/cli_help/delete-unmanaged.rst

 No branch will be deleted unless explicitly confirmed by the user (or unless ``-y/--yes`` option is passed).

 Note: this should be used with care since deleting local branches can sometimes make it impossible for ``git machete`` to properly figure out fork points.
-See :ref:`fork-point` for more details.
+See help for :ref:`fork-point` for more details.

 **Options:**